fahd209/E-commerce/README.md

 ### cart screen
 ![cart screen](images/cartScreen.png)

-The cart screen allows the user to check out products added or clear the cart.
+The cart screen allows the user to check out products add or clear the cart.
 Once the user checks out the application will get the username of the user that logged in and search for the user in the user table to get the id.
 The order will be then be saved in the order table and the cart items will be saved in the order line table with the order id.
 The order table will also contain the userId.
 Code and examples of how the orders are saved is down below:

 ![orders](images/orderstable.png)